nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/elasticsearch-highlights.md

 When using the Elasticsearch Page Provider, you can use the [Elasticsearch highlight feature](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/search-request-highlighting.html) to highlight some words in your query results.

-### Elasticsearch configuration
+### Elasticsearch Configuration

 The fields that can be highlighted have to be fulltext analyzed by Elasticsearch, so the mapping has to be modified accordingly.
-For example, if you want to highlight words in the content of a file, contained in the `ecm:binaryText` field, the mapping should be modified as such :
+For example, if you want to highlight words in the content of a file, contained in the `ecm:binaryText` field, the mapping should be modified as such:

 ```
 "ecm:binarytext" : {